ethersphere/swarm-docs/sw^3/storage.rst

 receives some payment upon successfully passing a probabilistic audit.
 Such audits are structured in such a way that the storer always passes the audit, if she indeed has the entire data set, but there is also some non-zero probability of passing the audit if some data is lost.
 This probability, of course, depends on what data is lost, but in any design there is a maximum to it, typically attained by losing some very small portion of data.
-In case of systems that break up the date into chunks with a fixed maximum size, the probability of passing the audit with incomplete data is maximized in the case when only one chunk is lost.
+In case of systems that break up the data into chunks with a fixed maximum size, the probability of passing the audit with incomplete data is maximized in the case when only one chunk is lost.

 Let us denote this maximum probability by :math:`p`.
 To keep failure to store all data unprofitable, the expected payout :math:`E` of subjecting